Contribution¶

 The test coverage is 100%, patches won’t be accepted if not entirely covered.
 You can check the

-test coverage with uv run pytest --cov --cov-report=html
+test coverage with uv run pytest --cov --cov-report=html or uv run tox -e coverage -- --cov-report=html.

 You can check the HTML coverage report in the newly created htmlcov directory.